Opinion | J.D. Vance’s Senate hopes reveal the problem with performative populism

 There are things to like about conservative populism, such as its effort to reduce the grip of plutocratic strains of libertarianism on conservative ideology.
 Vance speaks as if he takes those things seriously.

-But as a self-appointed spokesman for White working-class Appalachians, Vance’s right wing populism is replete with weak arguments about culture being responsible for poverty and bereft of any serious vision of how government can alleviate their economic plight.
+But as a self-appointed spokesman for White working-class Appalachians, Vance’s right-wing populism is replete with weak arguments about culture being responsible for poverty and bereft of any serious vision of how government can alleviate their economic plight.

 As for immigration, the idea that those who want to tackle these problems are doing the bidding of a “corporate oligarchy” seeking cheap labor is not working-class straight talk, it’s insulting nonsense.